voicesauce/opensauce-python/README.md

 # Installation

 1. Install Python, the Pythons package NumPy and SciPy, and Snack Sound Toolkit, if you don't already have them.
-Installing Snack is non-trivial, so we recommend that you follow the recommendations in the instructions below for this step.
+Installing Snack can be non-trivial, so we recommend that you follow the recommendations in the instructions below for this step.

     * [Windows specific instructions](WINDOWS.md)
     * [Mac OS X specific instructions](MAC-OS-X.md)